Steven I. Present, D.M.D., F.C.P.P. Fellow, International Team for Implantology

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-After the implant has bonded to the jawbone, the second phase begins.
-Your oral surgeon will uncover the implants and attach a small healing collar.
-Then, your doctor will be able to begin making your new teeth.
+After the implant has bonded to the jaw bone, the second phase begins.
+The surgeon will uncover the implants and attach a small healing collar.
+Dr. Present or Dr. Klein can then start making your new teeth.
 An impression must be taken.
 Then posts or attachments can be connected to the implants.
-The teeth replacements are then made over the posts or attachments.
-The entire procedure usually takes four to eight months.
+The replacement teeth are then made over the posts or attachments.
+The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.